SCKelemen/swift-funcMultipleArg-lab-swift-intro-000/README.md

 ## Overview

-In this lab, we'll create and call funciton that contain multiple arguments.
+In this lab, we'll create and call functions that contain multiple arguments.

 ## Instructions